FertigLab/pycogaps/README.md

 ```
 To analyze a different result, replace `../output/result.pkl` with the path to your desired result file in the command line.

-## **Analyzing the Output**
-The result object can be passed on to the analysis and plotting functions provided in the package.
+Below details each of the analysis functions included in the package.

 3.2.1 [ Default Plot ](#241-default-plot)
 3.2.2 [ Residuals Plot ](#242-residuals-plot)